The Verlinde traces for $\mathcal{SU}_{X}(2,\xi)$ and blow-ups: Notation

 \section{Notation}

-Let $p$ be a positive integer an let $\nu=\exp(2i\pi/p)$.
-Given a finite cyclic group $H=\< h \> $ of order $p$ acting trivially on a variety $Z$ and given an $H$-linearized vector bundle $F$ on $Z$ there is a decomposition into eigen-bundles
+Let $p$ be a positive integer and let $\nu=\exp(2i\pi/p)$.
+Given a finite cyclic group $H=\< h \> $ of order $p$ acting trivially on a variety $Z$ and given an $H$-linearized vector bundle $F$ on $Z$ there is a decomposition into eigenbundles

-that is, $F(\nu^j)$ is the sub-bundle of $F$ where the action of $h$ on the fibers is multiplication by $\nu^j$.
+that is, $F(\nu^j)$ is the sub-bundle of $F$ where the action of $h$ on the fibres is multiplication by $\nu^j$.
+Most of the times we will say that $F$ is $h$-linearized.